 As download requests come for content from your selected upload directory via Edge Servers, you can define the level of security that must be met to obtain access:

 While this offers added protection for your content, it can take slightly longer for replication to process.

-Based on your environment, you may have specific file-naming conventions pertaining to the use of upper vs. lowercase text.
-Additionally, some web services require that filenames also adhere to a specific case usage model.
+Your environment may have specific file-naming conventions pertaining to the use of upper vs. lowercase text.
+Some web services require that filenames use a specific case usage model.
 For example, a web-based database application may require that all file names be lowercase, but your environment requires the use of capital letters.
-The Force Case functionality can be incorporated in these cases, to change case-usage of your files during upload.

 NetStorage doesn't automatically apply the Force Case setting to Index requests